levinericzimmermann/pyquenzer/README.md

 ## usage

 For generating WAV - files, its necessary to define an **Instrument** first.
 This **Instrument** contains details about the synthesisation process.
-In the next step one may pass arguments about the content (pitch and rhythm) that shall be synthesised to the previously definied **Instrument**.
+In the next step one may pass arguments about the content (pitch and rhythm) that shall be synthesised to the previously defined **Instrument**.

 ### 1. Defining an instrument.